 Be prepared, and take advance of peak credit card spend time

 Overall, credit card spends increases from lows during the first quarter and then peaks annually during the fourth quarter.
-The chart below illustrates this trend back to 2014.

 Smart credit unions are preparing now to make the most of this strong opportunity in fourth-quarter 2017.
 Here are a few suggestions to help you capitalize on what will likely be a very strong year of credit-card activity.